ScratchAddons/website/site/faq.md

 To reveal the easter egg addons, do the Konami Code with your keyboard on the settings page.
 After that, the easter egg addons will be shown, letting you to activate them. (↑↑↓↓←→←→BA)

+Examples of the easter egg addons are "Cat blocks" and "Semicolon glitch".
+Check out [the addons tab](/addons) for a complete list.

 ### I got more questions!

-If you have more questions that needed answers, you can create a post on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions).
+If you have more questions that needed answers, you can create a post on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) or send a message [on our Discord server](https://discord.gg/R5NBqwMjNc).
 Someone will try to answer it for you.